Birdy

 ——

-Hardware Configuration & Physical Interaction: Birdy’s hardware integrates displays, scanners, microcontrollers, and LED lighting, each optimized for intuitive interaction.
-Users can insert paper cards into a 66mm rounded-corner slot to send messages and navigate message history using physical buttons.
-A dedicated storage compartment holds paper, pens, and emoji books, made of translucent acrylic to provide visual feedback through color-coded LED notifications.
-An IR sensor detects paper insertion, while a miniaturized linear motor precisely positions the paper.
-Additionally, an embedded wide-angle camera with a ring-shaped LED ensures clear image capture even in low-light or confined spaces.
+Hardware Configuration and Physical Interaction: Birdy is composed of a display, scanner, microcontroller, LED lighting, IR sensors, a miniature linear motor, and a wide-angle camera.
+Users insert paper cards into a 66mm rounded-corner slot to send messages and navigate conversation history using physical buttons.
+The integrated storage compartment, made of translucent acrylic, holds paper, pens, and emoji books, and provides colorful visual feedback through LED lighting.
+The IR sensor and linear motor automatically detect and align inserted cards, while the wide-angle camera, combined with a ring-type LED, enables clear image capture even in narrow or dimly lit environments.

 IMPACT